 Yes, you can use the GI bill for CDL training.
 And due to your outstanding work ethic (which has already been determined), you’ll likely excel in a truck driving career.

 Transitioning from a career in the military back into the civilian world can be a stressful time for many servicemen and women, as veterans leaving the service often struggle to match their skill set with a civilian career.
 However because of the disciplined and determined mindset of many veterans, trucking can be an excellent fit.

-Professional truck drivers serve America by providing communities with the food and other commodities needed to keep the country running, similar to the service experienced by many veterans.
-Trucking companies appreciate the skills, knowledge and attributes learned during service and know many veterans will follow the same approach in any job they take.
+Professional truck drivers serve America by providing communities with the food and other commodities needed to keep people fed and the economy rolling.
+Trucking companies appreciate the skills, knowledge and attributes learned during military service and trust that veterans will succeed in any job they take.